CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 A cursor is a temporary work area created in the system memory when a SQL statement is executed.
 This temporary work area is used to store the data retrieved from the database, and manipulate this data.
 A cursor can hold more than one row, but can process only one row at a time.
 A database cursor can be thought of as a pointer to a specific row within a query result.
 The pointer can be moved from one row to the next.

 #### What are database indexes?
 When to use?
+Indexes are special lookup tables that the database search engine can use to speed up data retrieval.
+Simply put, an index is a pointer to data in a table.
+An index in a database is very similar to an index in the back of a book.
+A database index allows a query to efficiently retrieve data from a database.
+Indexes are related to specific tables and consist of one or more keys.
+A table can have more than one index built from it.
+PostgreSQL provides several index types: B-tree, Hash, GiST, SP-GiST and GIN.
+Each Index type uses a different algorithm that is best suited to different types of queries.
+By default, the CREATE INDEX command creates B-tree indexes, which fit the most common situations.
+An index helps to speed up SELECT queries and WHERE clauses; however, it slows down data input, with UPDATE and INSERT statements.
+Indexes can be created or dropped with no effect on the data.
+Indexes are automatically created for primary key constraints and unique constraints (Implicit indexes).

+**Sequential Scanning:**<br />
+You go over all of the records, until you find the person whose phone number you are looking for, this is super inefficient.

+**Index Scanning:**<br />
+Simply said, Postgres will issue a scan based on the indexes, therefore finding the exact location of the user that we are looking for and returning it.
+This is a much cheaper operation then using a sequential scan.

+**Clustered Indexes:**<br />
+Clustering means that the data is in a distinct order, resulting the row data to be stored in order.
+Also, clustered indexes increase the write time, because when new data arrives, all of the data has to be rearranged.
+But on the bright side - they can greatly increase the reading speed of the table.
+To summarize - clustered indexes order the data physically (on disk) in clusters.

+**Non-clustered Indexes:**<br />
+Non-clustered indexes are indexes that keep a separate ordering list that has pointers to the physical rows.
+So, to summarize - non-clustered indexes do not order the data physically, they just keep a list of the data order.

+**When Should Indexes be Avoided?**<br />
+Although indexes are intended to enhance a database's performance, there are times when they should be avoided.
+- Indexes should not be used on small tables.
+- Tables that have frequent, large batch update or insert operations.
+- Indexes should not be used on columns that contain a high number of NULL values.
+- Columns that are frequently manipulated should not be indexed.

 #### What are database transactions?
 When to use?
+A transaction is a unit of work that is performed against a database.
+Transactions are units or sequences of work accomplished in a logical order, whether in a manual fashion by a user or automatically by some sort of a database program.
+For example, if you are creating a record, updating a record, or deleting a record from the table, then you are performing transaction on the table.
+It is important to control transactions to ensure data integrity and to handle database errors.

+**Transaction Isolation in PostgreSQL:**<br />
+PostgreSQL comes with solid, time-tested features that lets you define exactly what should happen when multiple clients try to update the same data concurrently.
+One of them is the isolation level of transactions.
+Transactions are the fundamental way to mutate data in an RDBMS.
+Modern RDBMS allow more than one transaction to run concurrently.
+Transaction isolation levels and pessimistic locks are two such tools.
+The isolation level of a transaction, in PostgreSQL, can be one of:
+- **Read Committed:** What happens when one (unfinished) transaction inserts rows in a table and the other (also unfinished) transaction tries to read all rows in the table?
+The read committed isolation level guarantees that dirty reads will never happen.
+- **Repeatable Read:** These happen when a transaction reads a row, and then reads it again a bit later but gets a different result – because the row was updated in between by another transaction.
+PostgreSQL will then ensure that the second (or any) read will also return the same result as the first read.
+- **Serializable:** Updates performed in one transaction can be “lost”, or overwritten by another transaction that happens to run concurrently.
+PostgreSQL places a lock to prevent another update until the first transaction is finished.

+Every transaction has it’s isolation level set to one of these when it is created.
+The default level is “read committed”.

 #### What kind of database relations do you know?
 How to define them?
 **One-to-One:** A row in table A can have only one matching row in table B, and vice versa.